Indirect Coflow Scheduling: Introduction

 In coflow scheduling, there is a layer, which we will call the coflow layer, that sits underneath the application layer, and above the network layer, in the network protocol stack.
 The application passes the coflow protocol a collection of requests for data transfers that the application wants to execute.
 The task of the coflow layer is to sensibly schedule/manage when these requests for data transfers are passed to the networking layer.
 Most notably the coflow layer should not overwhelm the network with more requests than the network can simultaneously support.

-The algorithmic literature in this area generally models this informal goal by the formal constraint that at all times the pairs of nodes communicating form a matching $M$, which in this context is a collection $M = \{ (s_1, t_1), (s_2, t_2), \ldots, (s_n, t_n)\}$ of source-destination pairs of nodes with distinct sources and distinct sinks (so $i \ne j $ implies $s_i \ne s_j$ and $t_i \ne t_j$).
-A coflow schedule is then a sequence of matchings $M_1, \ldots, M_T$, where matching $M_t$ is passed to the networking layer at time~$t$, and during the time interval $[t, t+1]$ the network layer transmit a unit of data from~$s_i$ to~$t_i$ for each $(s_i, t_i) \in M_t$.
+The algorithmic literature in this area generally models this informal goal by the formal constraint that at all times the pairs of nodes communicating form a matching $M$, which in this context is a set $M = \{ (s_1, t_1), (s_2, t_2), \ldots, (s_n, t_n)\}$ of source-destination pairs of nodes with distinct sources and distinct sinks (so $i \ne j $ implies $s_i \ne s_j$ and $t_i \ne t_j$).
+A coflow schedule is then a sequence of matchings $M_1, \ldots, M_T$, where matching $M_t$ is passed to the networking layer at time~$t$, and during the time interval $[t, t+1]$ the network layer transmits a unit of data from~$s_i$ to~$t_i$ for each $(s_i, t_i) \in M_t$.

-In the algorithmic literature on coflow scheduling~\cite{ChowdhuryS15,ChowdhuryZS14,AhmadiKPY20,ChowdhuryKPYY19,ImMPP19,RohwedderS25,JahanjouKR17,QiuSZ15,DinitzM20} the input passed to the coflow layer is assumed to consist of an integer demand matrix $D$, where $D_{ij}$, the entry in row $i$ and column~$j$ of $D$, is an integer representing the amount of information that the application wants to send from machine/node $i$ to machine/node~$j$.
-Then generally the objective is to optimize some standard quality-of-service metric, like minimizing {\em makespan}, which is the time when the last unit of data is transmitted, or minimizing the {\em average completion (or delay) time}, which is the average time that it takes a unit of data to reach its destination.
-So, in some sense, this is modeling scheduling coflows for a single application.
-(Some of the coflow scheduling literature also considers generalizations of this basic setting, see \Cref{subsec:relatedwork}.).
+The input passed to the coflow layer is assumed to consist of an integer demand matrix $D$, where $D_{ij}$, the entry in row $i$ and column~$j$ of $D$, is an integer representing the amount of information that the application wants to send from machine/node $i$ to machine/node~$j$ (see, e.g.,~\cite{ChowdhuryS15,ChowdhuryZS14,AhmadiKPY20,ChowdhuryKPYY19,ImMPP19,RohwedderS25,JahanjouKR17,QiuSZ15,DinitzM20}).
+Then the objective is to optimize some standard quality-of-service metric, like minimizing {\em makespan}, which is the time when the last unit of data is transmitted, or minimizing the {\em average completion (or delay) time}, which is the average time that it takes a unit of data to reach its destination.
+Some of the coflow scheduling literature also considers generalizations of this basic setting, see \Cref{subsec:relatedwork}.